How to Run a Roundtable Discussion in 7 Simple Steps

 Frequently asked questions about roundtable discussions:

 At its highest level, the goal is to share expert advice or relevant industry trends.
-Roundtable discussions are also great for having conversations about opposing viewpoints on the same topic.
-Participants and speakers alike takeaway new perspectives and information from every discussion.
+Roundtable discussions are also great for discussing opposing viewpoints on the same topic.
+Participants and speakers alike take away new perspectives and information from every discussion.

 To lead a roundtable, you must have a strong meeting agenda, a timer to keep everyone on schedule, and a welcoming personality that will make guests feel comfortable sharing their truths.